Do you have any policy or practice regarding granting motions for leave to file memoranda in excess of the specified page lengths?

-Salinger, J.: Though I generally grant requests for a reasonable number of extra pages, my colleagues’ responses suggest that I should stop being so generous in allowing extra-long memoranda.
-Many lengthy legal memoranda would be more effective if they were pared down to their essence.
+Salinger, J.: I generally grant requests for a reasonable number of extra pages.
+But many lengthy legal memoranda would be more effective if they were pared down to their essence.
+In most cases, if a party can effectively presented their position in 25 pages, then with proper editing it should be able to do so in 20 pages or less.

 Krupp, J.: I disfavor motions for additional pages.
 I will grant them in particularly complicated cases where a good reason is shown.